The historical building address: 311 SW 3rd St., Stuart, Fl 34994

 Jo Marie Paradise and Judy Clark, granddaughters of the Taylors (John E. Taylor and Sarah Josephine Kitching), present a brick from the original foundation of the historic church

 Olga Hamilton and her classic ink and pen drawing “Gathering At The First Community Church.”
-The original drawing and limited edition prints are available for sale to benefit the steeple restoration.
+The original drawing and limited edition prints are available for sale to benefit the building’s restoration and maintenance.
 Please follow The 1895 Church of StuArt on Facebook for updates https://www.facebook.com/The1895ChurchOfStuArt